ocaml/ocaml.org/data/tutorials/wf_01_debugging.md

 * The [OCaml debugger](#the-ocaml-debugger), which allows analysing programs compiled with `ocamlc`.

-## Tracing functions calls in the toplevel
+## Tracing Functions Calls in the Toplevel

 The simplest way to debug programs in the toplevel is to follow the function calls, by “tracing” the faulty function: